Send

 not "

 harmless" in the English sense.
-They are without frills (insect antennas).
-Is this how
+They are without frills (insect antennas), with smooth feathers, preened of pests. not fact-checked, etc. Is this how

 "birds" of "